The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 There are several sets of provisions in the Taxes Acts which relate to ‘close’ companies, most of which are anti-avoidance measures aiming to catch transactions between those companies affected and their owners, where there may otherwise be a tax advantage.
 Broadly speaking, most owner-managed or private family businesses will be close, but in many cases close company status may not be immediately apparent.
-The Flowchart ― close company status is a useful aide memoir to determine close company status.
+For a useful aide-memoire to determine close company status, see our interactive flowchart.
+Alternatively, for a static pdf, see the Flowchart ― close company status.

 For guidance on the effects of being a close company, see the Implications of close company status guidance note.